Temples around Chennai (South)

 Locted at half a km east of Vedhagreeswarar temple, the Rudhran Temple is older than the Vedhagreeswarar temple.
 As per procedure, one has to first visit Rudhran temple and then only the Vedhagreeswarar.
 Once Vishnu came to see Shiva here in the form of Garudan; When Garudazhwar was waiting outside, before Vishnu came out, Nandhikeswarar blew his breath over Garudazhwar and the feathers of Garudazhwar fell off.
 Shiva then punished Nandhikeswarar by making him sink to the ground.
 When Nandhi’s body started to sink into the ground, at the behest of Vishnu, Shiva stopped Nandhikeswar at that point.
 So, you can see Nandhikeswar partly buried at the ground.
 By worshipping here once, one can get the benefit of doing Pradhikshna of a crore of Rudhras at a time.

-Near the temple, there is a Sangu (conch) Theertha kulam (Temple tank) where a Sangu used to appear once every 12 years.
+Near the temple, there is a Sangu (conch) Theertha kulam (Temple tank) where a Sangu appears once every 12 years.

 According to legend, the four Vedas, Rig, Yajur, Sama and Atharvana, are seen here in the shape of four boulders, placed one above the other with Lord Shiva as Vedagiriswarar, emerging from the head of the 4th Veda, Atharvana.
 Hence the place gets the name Vedagiri.
 The hill is 500 feet high and has about 550 steps.
 The central shrine of Vedagiriswarar is seen built of three large boulders, constituting the 3 walls of the sanctum sanctorum.
 The main deity is a Swaymbu Lingam.
 In the enclosure around the sanctum sanctorum, are the shrines for Sokkanayagi and for Vinayakar (in a dancing posture).